 5. 2017-2019 Integrated Plan: Basic Skills Initiative, Student Equity, and Student Success and Support Program for Riverside City College

-Recommend approving the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Riverside City College for 2017-2019.
+The Committee to review the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Riverside City College for 2017-2019.

 C. Planning and Operations